ALL STATE DATA UPDATED FOR 2023!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, the wait times are in line with the nation average at both centers.
-Their approval rating however is extremely low, both over 10% less than the national average.
+As the table here and the chart below indicate, in 2022, the wait time in Oregon is slightly longer than the national average.
+However, in Eugene the wait time is less than the national average.
+Their approval rating however is slightly higher than the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.